QuentinTessier/OmegaEngine/README.md

 # CSFML_2D_RENDERER

 This is part of my personnal interest about Game Engine.
-The goal is to be able to use that "piece of engine" and use it for one of my school project.
+The goal is to be able to use that "piece of engine" for one of my school project.
 I hope it will bring my team :

     - A simple abstraction of CSFML library